Course overview

 Course learning outcomes

-- Describe the role of the professional engineer in modern society, identify important attributes of professional engineers, and develop a professional development plan that draws on an evaluation of their own personal strengths and weaknesses with respect to these attributes
+- Describe the role and responsibilities of the professional engineer in modern society, identify key attributes of professional engineers, and develop a professional development plan based on an evaluation of personal strengths and areas for improvement incorporating reflective skills to support ongoing personal and professional growth.

-- Integrate cultural awareness of Aboriginal ways of knowing into engineering practice, fostering inclusive collaboration and respectful engagement with First Nations communities
+- Integrate cultural awareness of Aboriginal and Torres Strait Islander ways of knowing into engineering practice, developing an understanding of inclusive collaboration and respectful engagement with First Nations communities.

-- Develop effective, inclusive teamwork skills and apply basic project management principles to engineering problems
+- Practice professional conduct, inclusive teamwork skills and apply basic project management principles to engineering problems.

-- Practice professional conduct and develop professional reflection, locate and appropriately reference reliable and relevant sources of information, demonstrate written, oral and graphical communication skills appropriate for academic and professional engineering contexts
+- Locates and appropriately references reliable and relevant sources of information and demonstrates written, oral and graphical communication skills appropriate for academic and professional engineering contexts.

 Availability